-This reflection appeared in the newsletter from October 19th, 2021.
+This reflection originally appeared in the newsletter I sent out on October 19th, 2021.

 Today, I’ll share one of my favorite meditation practices that happens across the day.
 It literally takes no time and is surprisingly powerful.